 Fleur.
-His heart lurched; he jumped up and ran down the stairs, wrenching the door open.
+His heart lurched and he jumped up, running down the stairs and wrenching the door open.

 A tall, bald man flinched back, then held out a thick stack of envelopes.
 ‘Never seen anyone so eager to get post, you expecting something good?’